-1. 6G System architecture should support one functional system behaviour for one feature and minimize the adoption of multiple options for the same functionality.
+1. 6G System architecture should minimize the adoption of multiple options for the same functionality.
 (Samsung, SA2 6G SID)

-2. The framework of SBA specified in clauses 7.1 and 7.2.1 in TS 23.501 [ref], is assumed as a baseline for Core network for 6G System.
+2. The framework of SBA specified in clauses 7.1 and 7.2.1 in TS 23.501 [ref], is assumed as a starting point for discussion for Core network for 6G System.
 Nokia et al, Ericsson et al)

-NOTE 1: Improvements to the SBI framework (e.g. procedure optimizations, enhancing the discovery/selection models supported) for 6G are not precluded.
-(Nokia et al)

-3. The 6GC may reuse some 5GC NFs as basis with any necessary enhancement.
-Which 5GC NF can be reused will be identified during the study.
+3. The Core Network for 6G System may use some 5GC NFs as basis with any necessary enhancement.
+Which 5GC NFs can be used or need to be redesigned will be identified during the study.
 (ZTE, Samsung, CATT)

-4. 6G RAN will only be connected to 6G Core Network.
-This includes connectivity for both control and user plane interfaces.
+4. 6G RAN will only be connected to Core Network for 6G System.
 (Nokia et al, OPPO, Samsung, Huawei)

 5. The 6G system is assumed to maintain the existing RAN and CN functionality split as supported in 5GS, and avoid duplication of functionality in 6G RAN and 6GC.
 (ZTE, Vivo, SA2 6G SID)

-6. IMS as defined in 3GPP TS 23.228[5] is used for supporting multi-media services such as voice, video (essential and regulatory services) etc. (Nokia et al, TMO-US)
+6. rSupport of multi-media services such as voice, video (essential and regulatory services) will be using IMS.
+(Nokia et al, TMO-US)

-NOTE 2: Enhancements to IMS architecture as part of IMS architecture evolution study expected in Rel-20 are not precluded.
+NOTE: Enhancements to IMS architecture as part of IMS architecture evolution study expected in Rel-20 are not precluded.
 (Nokia et al)

-7. The 6G system architecture shall be designed to be energy-efficient by default for both network and UE.
-Energy efficiency considerations shall be applied at the earliest stages of architecture design and system procedures, including the discovery and selection of functionalities and services, energy-efficiency-aware policies, and network deployment options, if any.
+7. The study assumes the 6G System is designed to be energy-efficient by default for both network and UE.
+Energy efficiency considerations will be applied at the earliest stages of architecture design and system procedures, including the discovery and selection of functionalities and services, energy-efficiency-aware policies, and network deployment options, if any.
 (NTT DOCOMO et al)

 8. Interworking with 2G/3G are not considered in this study.
 Interworking between 6GS and 5GS is assumed to work even if the UE has previously registered in 2G, 3G or 4G.
 (Huawei, SA2 6G SID)